 Symptoms may include pain, burning, numbness and parasthesia in the pelvis near the sacrum and coccyx which can radiate throughout the pelvic floor, inner thigh, lower abdomen and groin.

 After a thorough evaluation to confirm your diagnosis we use specific connective tissue techniques, acupuncture or myofascial release to reduce muscle spasm and nerve compression and, therefore, inflammation.
-Specific physical therapy techniques called ‘nerve tissue tension releases’ and neural mobilisation or acupuncture can help decrease and regain reduced coccygeal range of motion by internal mobilisation to reduce coccyx/spinal cord meningeal tension.
-Misalignment or fixation of the pelvis, sacro-iliac joints, facet or sacro-coccygeal joints and muscular spasms are usually interrelated factors.
-We may use acupuncture, manipulative techniques and exercises prescribed with instruction.
+Specific physical therapy techniques called ‘nerve tissue tension releases’ and neural mobilisation or acupuncture can help decrease and regain coccygeal range of motion by external or internal mobilisation to reduce coccyx/spinal cord meningeal tension.
+Misalignment or fixation of the pelvic sacro-iliac joints, lumbo-sacral facet or sacro-coccygeal joints and associated powerful and very painful muscular spasms are usually interrelated factors.
+We may use acupuncture, manipulative techniques and rehabilitation exercises prescribed with instruction.

-It is very important to previously exclude, in consultation with your GP, urological and other potential medical causes of your pain.
+It is very important to previously exclude, in consultation with your GP, urological and other potentially more serious medical causes of your pain.

 Pudendal neuralgia, Pudendal Canal Syndrome, Alcock Canal Syndrome or Pudendal Nerve Entrapment (PNE) is essentially nerve pain, neuralgia or neuritis with pain in the pelvis, pelvic floor or perineum.

 PN or PNE pelvic pain is aggravated by sitting with burning, stabbing or pricking parasthesia, numbness with a sense of a foreign body in the vagina or rectum and in some cases sexual dysfunction, impotence and incontinence.